Ohtani's 30th HR rallies Angels to 3-2 victory over Yankees – KION546

 AP Sports Writer

+“In a game like this ,with these fans and the way the stadium was, one of the stars was going to rise right there and Shohei got a good one,” Angels interim manager Phil Nevin said.

 Ohtani’s three-run shot to center off a 97.9 mph fastball by Gerrit Cole (10-7) in the sixth put the Angels on top after they had been held to two hits the first five innings.
-It was the third time in the past four games the reigning AL MVP went deep.
+It was the third time in the past four games he went deep.

 Patrick Sandoval (5-9) struck out seven and allowed two runs in seven innings to win for the second time in his last three starts.